|

 frequencies of 146.000MHz and 435.000MHz.
 I

-suggest you cut the two
+suggest you cut the two driven elements a

-a hard cylindrical object of the right
+trimming the element tip.
+Use a hard cylindrical object of

-diameter to fold the Driven
+the right diameter to fold the Driven

 elements.